OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/publish.md

 }
 ```

-Remember the `zos` configuration files are where ZeppelinOS keep track of
+Remember that the `zos` configuration files are where ZeppelinOS keep track of
 your contracts, the addresses of the instances you have created, and in this
 case the address of the EVM package you have published.
 This is how ZeppelinOS
 solves the link of foreign projects that depend on yours.